ttcielott/generation-final-project/README.md

 Mac - python -m m<folder name>.<filename only without extension i.e .py>
 ```

-## Grafana Sales Dashboard:
+## Grafana Sales Dashboard

-- After CSV files go through our ETL pipeline, it is stored in a redshift db
+- After CSV files go through our ETL pipeline, the tranformed files are then stored in a Redshift DB
 - We created a dashboard to enable the our client to view relevant information on the company's performance

 ![Sales Dashboard](/Documentation/Grafana-sales.png)